Do Go On - 127 - Escape From Colditz Castle

 The backs of cards could also be put together for a giant map.

-Or given a compasses hidden inside things like pens.
+They were given compasses hidden inside things like pens.

 I wouldn't know where the fucking train station is.

-They also sent them pens with Google Maps.
+They also send them pens with Google Maps.

 Yes.